 Taste a Sweet Treat

 Warmer weather signals the start of ice cream season.
-Indulge in local favorites like Abbott’s Frozen Custard (a Rochester original!) and Hedonist Artisan Chocolate & Ice Cream.
-Other great spots for locally made sweets and candies include Laughing Gull Chocolates, which focuses on responsibly sourced chocolate from artisans around the world, and Stever’s, which has been producing homemade candy in Rochester since 1946.
+Indulge in local favorites like Abbott’s Frozen Custard (a Rochester original!) and Hedonist Artisan Chocolate & Ice CreamStever’s is another great spot to grab a sweet treat, this chocolate shop has been producing homemade candy in Rochester since 1946.

 Ride a Rollercoaster